 For the patient who is a member of the Gaudiani Clinic:

-- Groundbreaking use of telemedicine (video or telephone conferencing): direct medical services available to patients who live in Colorado, and conferencing/consulting with outside treatment providers available worldwide
+Groundbreaking use of telemedicine (video or telephone conferencing): focused primary care medical services available to patients who live in Colorado, and conferencing/consulting with outside treatment providers available worldwide

 For the outside treatment provider whose patient is a member: